 The best gluten-free oatmeal cookies you’ll ever have!
 They’re soft, thick, and chewy and nobody will know that they’re gluten-free and dairy-free.
 Can also be made with whole wheat or all-purpose flour.
-With a video.
+Scroll down for a how-to recipe video.

 I’ve only ever called one recipe “the best ever” and it was these gluten-free brownies.
 I felt a bit ridiculous doing it, but the reviewers agreed with me that the title was justified and I think if you make these cookies, you’ll agree that they really are the perfect oatmeal raisin cookies. :)